 So if you have more than 20 users that require the internet and use a lot of bandwidth, Ethernet is probably the most suitable option.

 So that’s it.
-I hope that has helped give you a little bit more clarity on business connectivity.
+I hope that has helped give you a little bit more clarity and an introduction to business connectivity.